-A director who requires a matter to be included on an agenda should advise the Secretary to the Board prior to the agenda being agreed with the Chair and no less than 5 working days before a meeting.
+A Director who requires a matter to be included on an agenda should advise the Secretary to the Board prior to the agenda being agreed with the Chair and no less than 10 working days before a meeting.
+The request should state whether the item of business is proposed to be transacted in the presence of the public and should include appropriate supporting information.
+Requests made less than ten days before a meeting may be included on the agenda at the discretion of the Chair.